By Madeline Bocaro ©

 Wish for health, wish for joy

 Yoko asks us to think outside of the box – to imagine or to implement things that may seem impossible.
 Know that they are highly possible.
 Yoko knows that if we all think and work together, everything will be alright.
 She has the innate and undying wisdom of knowing that there will be peace.
 She has never stopped fighting for it, in her own ways, with her eternal partner John still helping her.

 “He was my lover.
 He was my partner.
 He was an old soldier who fought with me.”

 “I just think it’s wrong not to pursue the possibility of anything.”

 “Our collective consciousness is working even when we don’t believe in it.”

 “Keep imagining.
 You never know what will come true!”

 Who has seen the wind?

-I have spent time with Yoko, and she really is magical.
+I have spent lots of precious time with Yoko.
+She really is magical.
 She makes everyone feel beautiful, positive serene – and she will always make you smile.
-You will feel a gentle calming wind when she is near –and you will feel that she IS the wind!’
+You will feel a gentle calming wind when she is near.
+You will feel that she IS the wind!’
 A wind of change – of awakening.
 She makes us see things differently.
 Yoko bewilders us with a message or instruction so absurd that we wonder if she really believes that such miracles can come true – but it’s impossible to doubt her sincerity.

 Many times, Yoko has taken both my hands in hers and closed her eyes in concentration, channeling her inner light through to me – as a blessing.
 And I do feel blessed. – mb